Adelic C*-correspondences and parabolic induction: Adelic groups

 \subsection{Restricted products of groups}

 Let $(G_v)_{v \in I}$ be a countable collection of locally compact, second countable, Hausdorff groups.
-We assume that each $G_v$ is a Type I group, that is, its $C^*$-algebra $C^*(G_v)$ is of Type I. Since each group $G_v$ is type I, each of the $C^*$-algebras $C^*(G_v)$ are nuclear by \cite{patte}.
-Assume that for all $v\in I$ we fix a subgroup $K_{v}\subset G_{v}$. \begin{definition} A countable collection $(G_v,K_{v})_{v\in I}$ consisting of type I groups $G_{v}$ with subgroups $K_{v}\subset G_{v}$ is called an \emph{admissible family} if there exists a possibly empty finite set $E$ of indices such that for all $v \not \in E$, $K_{v}$ is a {\em compact open} subgroup of $G_v$. \end{definition} For convenience, we will denote such an admissible family as $(G_v,K_v)_{v \in I}$.
-The {\em restricted product} of the admissible family $(G_v,K_v)_{v \in I}$ is defined as
+We assume that each $G_v$ is a Type I group, that is, its $C^*$-algebra $C^*(G_v)$ is of Type I. Since each group $G_v$ is Type I, each of the $C^*$-algebras $C^*(G_v)$ are nuclear by \cite{patte}.
+Let us fix subgroups $K_{v}\subset G_{v}$ for all $v$ outside a finite subset $I_0$.
+By abuse of notation, we will denote such a collection simply by